babakfp/phosphor-icons-svelte/src/README.md

 <IconHeartRegular class="icon-heart-regular" />
 ```

-### Default styles
+### Default Styles

-The following are the default attributes added to all of the SVG elements.
+Here are the default attributes applied to all SVG elements.

 ```
 width="1em"